VMFA-214: World War II

-The Black Sheep ended their second combat tour on January 8, 1944, five days after Major Boyington was shot down and captured by the Japanese.
+The Black Sheep ended their second combat tour on 8 January 1944, five days after Major Boyington was shot down and captured by the Japanese.
 The original Black Sheep were disbanded and the pilots were placed in the pilot pool in Marine Aircraft Group 11.
 Exploits of this incarnation of the unit were loosely fictionalized in the 1970s television series Baa Baa Black Sheep, later renamed Black Sheep Squadron, starring Robert Conrad as Boyington.

-VMF-214 was reformed on January 29, 1944 at Marine Corps Air Station Santa Barbara near Goleta, California.
-They deployed aboard the aircraft carrier USS Franklin on February 4, 1945 to join on-going operations on Okinawa.
-On March 19, a Japanese bomber hit USS Franklin.
-The explosion and resulting fire caused 772 deaths aboard Franklin including 32 Black Sheep members.
+VMF-214 was reformed on 29 January 1944 at Marine Corps Air Station Santa Barbara near Goleta, California.
+They deployed aboard the aircraft carrier USS Franklin on 4 February 1945 to join on-going operations on Okinawa.
+On 19 March, a Japanese bomber hit USS Franklin.
+The explosion and resulting fire killed 772 people aboard Franklin including 32 Black Sheep members.
 Many Black Sheep aircraft were launching for a strike on mainland Japan at the time.
 First Lieutenants Ken Linder and Robert "Bob" McDonnell were given credit for shooting down the Japanese bomber that struck Franklin.
-This ended VMF-214 involvement in World War II.
-During the course of the war, the squadron suffered 23 pilots killed in action or missing and lost 48 aircraft to accidents or enemy contact.
+This ended VMF-214's involvement in World War II.
+During the war, the squadron suffered 23 pilots killed in action or missing and lost 48 aircraft to accidents or enemy contact.

-In April 1945, the Black Sheep were relocated to Marine Corps Air Station El Centro, California, and then to MCAS El Toro, California in October 1945.
+In April 1945, the Black Sheep were moved to Marine Corps Air Station El Centro, California, and then to MCAS El Toro, California in October 1945.
 In the next few years, the Black Sheep deployed for operations on board USS Rendova, USS Bairoko, USS Badoeng Strait, and USS Boxer.

 Korean War

 When the Korean War broke out, VMF-214 was en route to Hawaii on board USS Badoeng Strait hosting midshipmen from the Naval Academy.
 The squadron's commanding officer, Major Robert P. Keller, was summoned to headquarters in Hawaii where he met with then Colonel Victor Krulak.
 Krulak bluntly asked, "Major, are you ready to go to war?"

-Flying eight F4U-4B Corsairs on August 3, 1950, VMF-214 became the first Marine squadron to see action in Korea, when they launched from USS Sicily and executed a raid against enemy installations near Inchon.
+Flying eight F4U-4B Corsairs on 3 August 1950, VMF-214 became the first Marine squadron to see action in Korea, when they launched from USS Sicily and executed a raid against enemy installations near Inchon.
 After the F4Us delivered their incendiary bombs and rockets, they followed up with a series of strafing runs.
 Flying from USS Badoeng Strait and USS Boxer, the Black Sheep completed two combat tours in Korea.
 They participated in key battles, including the Inchon landing and the United Nations's defeat and withdrawal from Chosin Reservoir.
 In these and other battles, they provided nearly continual air cover, interdicting supply and communication lines, and inflicting heavy damage on numerous ground emplacements, and enemy armor.